1969–70 NHL season: Canadiens/Rangers tiebreaker

 The last two playoff berths in the East Division were contested by three teams entering the final weekend of the season.
 The Detroit Red Wings were in third place with 93 points, followed by the Montreal Canadiens with 92 and the New York Rangers with 90.
 The Red Wings captured the third seed with a 6–2 win over the Rangers on Saturday night.
 The Canadiens needed just one victory to clinch the fourth and final berth.
 A New York win and a Montreal loss in their final games would give each team identical 38–22–16 records.
 At that time, the next tiebreaker was goals scored, in which the Canadiens held a 242–237 advantage.
-The Rangers also had to outscore the Canadiens by at least five goals in order to qualify for the postseason.
-The Rangers peppered Red Wings goaltender Crozier with a franchise-record 65 shots on goal en route to a 9–5 triumph and a four-goal lead over Montreal.
+The Rangers had to outscore the Canadiens by at least five goals in order to qualify for the postseason.
+Scoring for the Blueshirts started early and often, leading 4-1 after the first period and 7-3 after two periods.
+Up 9-3 late in the third period, the Rangers pulled goaltender Eddie Giacomin in an attempt to pile on more goals and to pad the overall goal scoring lead, but instead surrendered two goals to Detroit.
+After the final buzzer, the Rangers peppered Red Wings goaltender Crozier with a franchise-record 65 shots on goal en route to a 9–5 triumph and a four-goal lead over Montreal.

 Later that evening, the Canadiens either had to win, or score at least five goals in defeat, but were up against a Black Hawks team needing a victory to clinch top seed in the divisional playoffs.
 With Montreal trailing 5–2 and desperate for three more goals with 9:16 remaining in the third period, coach Claude Ruel pulled netminder Rogie Vachon for an extra attacker.
 Instead, the Canadiens surrendered five empty-net goals in a 10–2 defeat and missed the postseason for the only time within a 46-season span from 1949 to 1994.
 Montreal's Yvan Cournoyer commented on the Red Wings' effort in the afternoon, bitterly stating, "Those guys have no pride."